Agent swarms: cooperation and coordination under stringent communications constraint: Discrete communications

 \subsection{Communication tactics}

-In this discrete communications approach, we can no longer message all other agents at once, but can only send one message to one target at a time (i.e. per tick).
+In this discrete communications approach, we can no longer message all other agents at once, but can only send a message to one target at a time.
 This situation immediately suggests the simple tactic of targetting each agent sequentially, i.e. one-by-one in some fixed order; but other simple schemes are possible, most notably just choosing targets at random.
-More complicated tactics could involve choosing targets based on what messages were received and their timings.
-All agents, however, will need to consider the balance between the average number of messsages sent to other agents per tick (the counterpart of ${\Trate}^i_j$ from the continuum model) and the belief decay rate ($\gamma$), and its effect on the performance of the other agents.
+More complicated tactics could involve choosing targets based on what messages were received and their timings. {Any agent $a$, however, will need to consider the balance between the average number of messsages sent to other agents $i$ per tick (the counterpart of $\tau {\Trate}^a_i$ from the continuum model) and the belief decay rate ($\gamma$), and its effect on the performance of the other agents.}

-In the continuum case, each agent knows its transmssion rates ${\Trate}^a_i$ and the receive rates ${\inforate}^a_j$.
-Here, in analogy, the agents know their last transmission-to times, and the last receive-from times.
-Further, each transmitted message contains the sender's matching receive-from time, so that the messaging there-and-back ``round-trip'' time can be calculated.
+In the continuum case, each agent is aware of its transmission rates ${\Trate}^a_i$ and the receive rates ${\inforate}^a_j$. {Here, in analogy, agent $a$ is aware of (i) $\mathscr{T}^a_j$, how many ticks ago they last sent a message to the agent $j$, and (ii) $\mathscr{R}^a_j$, how many ticks ago they last received a message from the agent $j$.} Further, each transmitted message contains the sender's matching receive-from time, so that a messaging there-and-back ``round-trip'' $\mathscr{O}^a_j$ time can be calculated.

-Although there is a large range of possible communications tactics, here we will restrict ourselves to a short list, three of which are closely related.
-The communications tactics we consider ensure that the messages of a sending agent are directed
+Although there is a large range of possible communications tactics, here we will restrict ourselves to a short list, three of which are closely related. {We aim to address more sophisticated tactics in future work.} The communications tactics we consider ensure that the messages of a sending agent are directed

 \begin{enumerate}[label=(\roman*)]